neilramaswamy/structured-streaming/docs/guides/stream_options/checkpointing.md

-# Checkpoints
+# Checkpointing

 Structured Streaming stores checkpoint information to a storage location to provide fault-tolerance and data consistency for streaming queries.
 Checkpointing enables you to restart a failed query from where the failed one left off.

-## What are the popular checkpoint locations?

-The Spark Structured Streaming checkpoint location is a cloud-storage backed directory that is used mainly for fault tolerance and failure recovery.
-The most popular cloud-storage systems for checkpoint locations are Amazon S3, Azure Blob Storage, and Google Cloud Storage.
+The Spark Structured Streaming checkpoint location is a cloud-storage backed directory, such as Amazon S3, Azure Blob Storage, and Google Cloud Storage, where Stuctured Streaming stores its progress through the stream - including state for stateful operators.

 To optimize checkpoint locations, see [checkpoint optimizations]().